xamarin/docs-archive/recipes/testcloud/README.md

 ---
-id:{6CB3EFAC-0555-431D-A702-58AB4F4ADEA6}
+id: {6CB3EFAC-0555-431D-A702-58AB4F4ADEA6}
-title:How Do I
+title: How Do I
-subtitle:Tips and Tricks for Xamarin Test Cloud
+subtitle: Tips and Tricks for Xamarin Test Cloud
-brief:How to accomplish common tasks with Xamarin Test Cloud.
+brief: How to accomplish common tasks with Xamarin Test Cloud.
 dateupdated:  2016-03-22
 ---